Allergic Reaction (cont.)

 For severe reactions, the following medications are usually given right away to rapidly reverse symptoms:

-This drug is given only in very severe reactions
+- This drug is given only in very severe reactions (anaphylaxis).

-These drugs reduce swelling and many other symptoms
+- These drugs reduce swelling and many other symptoms of allergic reactions.

 Other medications may be given as needed.